Translated: 23 languages (2018)

 Vacation requests, Purchase Orders, Admissions Forms, RFPs, Project Initiation Plans, Case Management… any form that requires a process.

-Gravity Flow runs on WordPress (Single site or Multi-Site) and requires any license for Gravity Forms.
+Gravity Flow runs on WordPress (Single site and Multi-Site) and requires only a license for Gravity Forms.
+Any license will do.